pyrypiironen/wolt_2024/README.md

-If your local machine doesn't run the Application without errors, use command `pip install -r requirements.txt` to install specific packages and avoid version mismatch. (note: not every package are mandatory, there is also packages from some other projects I have done - I am still learning using environments the most efficient way)
+If your local machine doesn't run the Application without errors, use command `pip install -r requirements.txt` to install specific packages and avoid version mismatch. (note: not every package are mandatory, there is also packages from some other projects I have done - I am still learning using environments the most efficient way).
+Also check that your Python version is 3.11.1.s

 The Application starts running on your local machine by `uvicorn main:app`